 Vincent van Gogh was a Dutch painter who is considered as one of the most important figures in Western art.
 He is known for his distinctive and unique style, which influenced many artists who came after him.

+Van Gogh's art is characterized by the use of bold colors and brushstrokes, as well as his unique approach to perspective and composition.
+His work often included landscapes, still lifes, portraits, and self-portraits, and he was particularly known for his depictions of flowers and nature.
 His signature style is marked by a vibrant use of color, often using shades that were considered unconventional at the time, such as bright yellows and blues.
 He used thick, impasto brushstrokes to create a lively, dynamic effect on the canvas, which gave his paintings a unique and distinctive look.

 Van Gogh's art had a significant impact on the world of art, and he is widely regarded as one of the pioneers of modern art.
 His work influenced a wide range of artists, including Paul Cezanne, Paul Gauguin, and Pablo Picasso.
+Aside from his art, Van Gogh is also known for his troubled life, which included mental illness and financial struggles.
+His legacy has endured long after his death, and his paintings continue to inspire people around the world today.

 Vincent Van Gogh lived with his parents in Nuenen from December 1883 until November 1884, where he constructed a makeshift studio in the back of the house in which to do his work.
 There he created some of his most remarkable paintings and sketches depicting human existence happening in daily life.
-After spending time catching the scenes out in the small village and surrounding countryside, he would finish bringing their essence into being in the solitude of the little room of the vicarage. ln Avenue of Poplars in Autumn, 1884, (oil on canvas on panel, 99cm x 65.7cm) a lone wanderer cloaked all in black moves through the canvas, with the face folded under the heavy garments.
+After spending time catching the scenes out in the small village and surrounding countryside, he would finish bringing their essence into being in the solitude of the little room of the vicarage.
+In Avenue of Poplars in Autumn, 1884, (oil on canvas on panel, 99cm x 65.7cm) a lone wanderer cloaked all in black moves through the canvas, with the face folded under the heavy garments (Fig 1-4).
 At first view it seems a peaceful image, reflecting a departure from the cheerful blooming of summer towards the more contemplative muted, darker hues of the quiet season of the mind.
 However, as one spends more time observing, subtle forebodings that parallel the reflective, golden, mood begin to creep out from the intense, heavy brushstrokes.

 The sunlight casts itself in unpredictable directions-bright spots of light in contradiction with the shadows that bend and fall in crooked patterns beside the forms.
 The orange glow of the treetops seem to be closing out the canopy of the bright, blue sky that hovers above-a symbol perhaps, of a joyous time now past.